SAP-archive/BUILD/Contribution.md

 Once this discussion yields a shared consensus, you can confidently proceed and create the code and submit your change using the following procedure:

-**Create code for your enhancment of bug fix, do the following**:
+**1.**   Review the [Apache License] (https://github.wdf.sap.corp/Norman/Drive/blob/master/License.txt) (which describes contributions) which outlines both your and the Project Norman Open Source Community's legal rights regarding your contribution.

+**2.**  Download, read, sign, and send us our [Individual Contribution License Agreement] (https://github.wdf.sap.corp/Norman/Drive/blob/master/docs/SAP%20Individual%20Contributor%20License%20Agreement.pdf) if you want to submit code as an individual.
+Alternatively, if you want to submit code on behalf of your employer, a company representative authorized to do so needs to download, fill, and print the [Corporate Contributor License Agreement] (https://github.wdf.sap.corp/Norman/Drive/blob/master/docs/SAP%20Corporate%20Contributor%20License%20Agreement.pdf) form.

-**1.**   Fork the sub-project repo and then clone the fork.
+**3.**   Fork the sub-project repo and then clone the fork.
 For more information, see [Fork a Repo] (https://help.github.com/articles/fork-a-repo/).

-**2.**   Install the required tools.
+**4.**   Install the required tools.
 For more information, see

-**3.**   Implement your new feature or bug fix on your branch, taking the following into consideration:
+**5.**   Implement your new feature or bug fix on your branch, taking the following into consideration:

 <ul>
 <li>Base all your work off of the <b>dev<b/> branch.
 The devel branch is where active development happens.
 We do not merge patches directly into <b>master</b>.</li>